 While we have some experience in determining the optimal pricing and packaging of our products and services, we may need to change our pricing model from time to time.
 Demand for our products and services is sensitive to price, and current or prospective customers may choose not to subscribe or renew or upgrade their subscriptions due to costs.
-Further, certain of our competitors offer, or may in the future offer, lower-priced or free products or services that compete with our products and services or may bundle functionality compatible with our products and services and offer a broader range of products and services.
+Further, certain of our competitors offer, or may in the future offer, lower-priced or free products or services that compete with our products and services and offer a broader range of products and services.
 Similarly, certain competitors may use marketing strategies that enable them to acquire users more rapidly or at a lower cost than us, or both.
 As we continue to expand internationally, we may find that pricing and packaging appropriate in our current market is not acceptable to prospective customers in certain new markets.
 In addition, if our mix of features, integrations, and capabilities on our products and services changes or we develop additional versions for specific use cases or additional premium versions, then we may need or choose to revise our pricing.